-(b) Section 1(8) of the Act defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.
+(b) Section 1(8) of the Sanctions and Anti-Money Laundering Act 2018 defines an "international obligation" as an obligation of the United Kingdom created or arising by or under any international agreement.

-- (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority; - (f) any other regulatory body (whether or not in the United Kingdom); - (g) any organ of the United Nations; - (h) the Council of the European Union, the European Commission or the European External Action Service; - (i) the Government of any country; - (j) any other person, where the Secretary of State or the Treasury (as the case may be) considers that it is appropriate to disclose the information. - (4) Information referred to in paragraph (1) may be disclosed to any person with the consent of a person who, in their own right, is entitled to the information. - (5) In paragraph (4), "in their own right" means not merely in the capacity as a servant or agent of another person. - (6) In paragraph (1)(b)- - (a) the reference to information includes information obtained at a time when any provision of these Regulations is not in force, and - (b) the reference to a licence under Part 5 includes- - (i) a licence or authorisation which is treated as if it were a licence which had been issued under that Part, and - (ii) a licence which is deemed to have been issued under that Part.
+- (3) Information referred to in paragraph (1) may be disclosed to the following persons- - (a) a police officer; - (b) any person holding or acting in any office under or in the service of- - (i) the Crown in right of the Government of the United Kingdom, - (ii) the Crown in right of the Scottish Government, the Northern Ireland Executive or the Welsh Government, - (iii) the States of Jersey, Guernsey or Alderney or the Chief Pleas of Sark, - (iv) the Government of the Isle of Man, or - (v) the Government of any British overseas territory; - (c) any law officer of the Crown for Jersey, Guernsey or the Isle of Man; - (d) the Scottish Legal Aid Board; - (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority; - (f) any other regulatory body (whether or not in the United Kingdom); - (g) any organ of the United Nations; - (h) the Council of the European Union, the European Commission or the European External Action Service; - (i) the Government of any country; - (j) any other person where the Secretary of State or the Treasury (as the case may be) consider that it is appropriate to disclose the information. - (4) Information referred to in paragraph (1) may be disclosed to any person with the consent of a person who, in their own right, is entitled to the information. - (5) In paragraph (4) "in their own right" means not merely in the capacity as a servant or agent of another person. - (6) In paragraph (1)(b)- - (a) the reference to information includes information obtained at a time when any provision of these Regulations is not in force, and - (b) the reference to a licence under Part 4 includes a licence which has effect or is treated as if it were a licence which had been issued under that Part.

-Part 6: supplementary
+Part 5: supplementary

-- 30.-(1) A disclosure of information under regulation 29 does not breach any restriction on such disclosure imposed by statute or otherwise. - (2) But nothing in that regulation authorises a disclosure that- - (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a). - (3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity. - (4) Regulation 29 does not limit the circumstances in which information may be disclosed apart from that regulation. - (5) Nothing in this Part limits any conditions which may be contained in a Treasury licence. - (6) In this regulation-
+- 24.-(1) A disclosure of information under regulation 23 (disclosure of information) does not breach any restriction on such disclosure imposed by statute or otherwise. - (2) But nothing in that regulation authorises a disclosure that- - (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a). - (3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity. - (4) Regulation 23 does not limit the circumstances in which information may be disclosed apart from that regulation.